Overview

 Most platforms have an "integrations page."
 Taskade has integrations everywhere.
 Memory imports the world.
 Intelligence calls the world.
 Execution runs through the world.
 Interface ships to the world.
 Four layers, one workspace, every door open.

 TL;DR: Taskade integrates with external systems at every layer of Workspace DNA.
 Projects (Memory) ingest 8+ file formats and pull from Google Drive, Dropbox, Box, OneDrive, plus 18+ competitor importers and bidirectional Google Calendar sync.
-AI Agents (Intelligence) call 22+ built-in tools, external MCP servers (Business+), custom OpenAPI tools, and Enterprise BYOK keys.
-Automations (Execution) fire on 60+ triggers and 230+ actions across 39 connectors, plus the HTTP primitive, webhooks (Business+), and AI primitives.
-Genesis Apps (Interface) publish to custom domains with built-in GenesisAuth sign-in and Stripe-backed App Kit paid apps.
+AI Agents (Intelligence) call a large built-in toolkit, custom OpenAPI tools, and Enterprise BYOK keys for OpenAI, Anthropic, and Google, and the hosted MCP server lets external AI clients connect in on every paid plan, now editing tasks as well as reading them.
+Automations (Execution) fire on triggers and actions across five built-in step groups plus 100+ connected apps, plus the HTTP primitive, webhooks (Pro+), and AI primitives.
+Taskade Genesis Apps (Interface) publish to custom domains with built-in GenesisAuth sign-in and Stripe-backed App Kit paid apps.
 Bring your own keys, your own APIs, your own webhooks, your own auth.

 The four-layer integration map